radekgithub/botman_chatbot_for_facebook_messenger/README.md

 BotMan supports single messages as well as conversations.
 See BotMan project page for more details.

 **Installation**
+* Place this repository files on localhost or public hosting
-* Create facebook developers account, then create page and app for that page
+* Whether using this repository or composer, you have to create facebook developers account, then create page and app for that page
 * In app settings generate facebook page token and paste it in FACEBOOK_PAGE_TOKEN field in index.php
 * Choose FACEBOOK_WEBHOOK_VERIFICATION (just make it up, e.g. my-verify-token) and write it in appropriate field in index.php
 * Setup facebook webhook by providing chatbot url.
 Facebook only accepts https url, so use ngrok for localhost development or public hosting with SSL provided.
 Ngrok example url `https://324596e6.ngrok.io/chatbot`, public hosting example url `https://my-domain.com/chatbot`